Escort Evolutionary Game Theory: Generalizations of Two Fundamental Results

-A generalized version of Kimura's Maximal Principle follows immediately from the fact that the escort dynamic is a gradient.
-A simple calculation gives an analog of Fisher's Fundamental Theorem of Natural Selection.
+A generalized version of Kimura's Maximal Principle follows immediately from the fact that the escort dynamic is a gradient when the landscape is a Euclidean gradient.
+A simple calculation gives an analog of Fisher's Fundamental Theorem of Natural Selection (FFT).
+See \cite{Hofbauer98} for a similar calculation for the replicator dynamic.